zanejobe/curriculum-vitae/README.md

 # Zane Jobe

-_Sedimentologist and research professor at Colorado School of Mines_ <br>
+_Sedimentologist and Research Professor at Colorado School of Mines_ <br>

 ## Work in progress - stay tuned (August 2022)
 inspired from https://carolstran.github.io/cv/